markoonakic/website/content/posts/talos-install.md

 At this point you should have your Talos cluster up and running!

-If you are currently setting up your homelab, i now recommend you going with a **GitOps** deployment strategy.
+If you are currently setting up your homelab, I now recommend you going with a **GitOps** deployment strategy.

 The two main tools for this are **Flux CD** and **Argo CD**.